Jeremy James (bishop)

 Jeremy Noel Robert James is a British-born Anglican bishop in Australia.
 He has served as the Bishop of Willochra since 25 February 2023.
 He previously served from 6 August 2014 to 2022 as an assistant bishop in the Anglican Diocese of Perth.

 Early life, education and early ministry

-James was born in Sidmouth, Dorset in the United Kingdom.
+James was born in Sidmouth, Devon in the United Kingdom.
 He studied at Sherborne School in Dorset and obtained a Bachelor of Arts in Theology from Oxford University.

 On 4 January 1986 James migrated to Western Australia, initially to serve at Port Hedland as student chaplain for the Mission to Seafarers.
 After two years, he was sponsored by the Anglican Diocese of North West Australia and ordained by Archbishop Peter Carnley in June 1988.

 He served as assistant curate at Northam for two years, before moving to the Parish of East Avon, centred on the wheatbelt communities of Cunderdin, Meckering, Tammin and Quairading.
 After further study in the United Kingdom, he served at Yanchep; Quinns, Mindarie and Butler; and then Dianella which was his final appointment before being appointed to the episcopate.

 James is a Tertiary in the Society of Saint Francis.